 Applications for 2009 MS scholarships now available online : Delaware Applications for the 2009 National Multiple Sclerosis Society Scholarship Program are now available at http://www.nationalMSsociety.org.
 Students who may qualify include high school seniors, high school graduates, or GED-earners of any age who either have MS or have a parent who has MS and who want to enroll for the first time in a college or a vocational-technical school.

-Established in 2003, the National MS Society program continues to grow in terms of support and the number of awarded scholarships.
+Established in 2003, the National MS Society Scholarship Program continues to grow in terms of support and the number of awarded scholarships.
 Whereas 36 scholarships totaling $68,000 were given out that first year, 518 deserving scholars received awards totaling $1.14 million in 2008.

 User Review( votes)

 According to instructions on the Web site, the applications will be accepted between October 15, 2008, and the deadline on January 15, 2009, at Scholarship America, a national nonprofit educational support and student aid service organization that receives and evaluates all of the applications.
 Scholarship America then sends the top candidates‡ applications to the National MS Society for final review and final award decisions.
 Scholarship America also sends out notice of Awards in May, handles the distribution of award checks, and monitors student enrollment.

 About the Delaware Chapter‡s program